ProxymanApp/atlantis/README.md

 Atlantis.start()
 ```

-2. Make sure your iOS devices/simulator and macOS Proxyman are in the same Wifi Network
+2. Make sure your iOS devices/simulator and macOS Proxyman are in the same Wifi Network or connect your iOS Devices with your Mac by USB cables
 3. Open macOS Proxyman (build 2.11.0+) and inspect your traffic

 ## Requirement